chunmusic/Rust_Percentage_Segmentation_Mask-RCNN/README.md

 - Please go to this url to download weight file (https://drive.google.com/drive/folders/1T5eKdi7I8pXphpcSJOoptylnW1H4aJO0?usp=sharing)

+- Using Mask-RCNN, it can perform up to 2-3 FPS on RTX3080

 - The project was implemented in World Robot Summit 2020 (WRS) competition.

 ## How to use